Cecil Meares: Terra Nova Expedition

 Some controversy surrounds Meares's "unavailability" for further Barrier (Ross Ice Shelf) work for the 2 months prior to his boarding the Terra Nova to return home, while the base camp was under the command of George Simpson and then Edward L. Atkinson.
 Meares's return to civilisation before the Antarctic winter of 1912 was not unexpected (in Scott's instructions to the commanding officer of the Terra Nova written before his departure for the pole he stated that Meares might return on the ship, depending on letters from home), but it remains unclear as to why he was not available to undertake sledge work with the dogs during the autumn season, nor why Simpson or Atkinson did not force him to do so, given that the expedition was run on strict naval terms.

 In a letter to Apsley Cherry-Garrard in 1919, Atkinson wrote of the controversy surrounding Meares during the expedition: "I think you may make trouble with Meares by insisting we know his orders but have no proof in writing of them.
 You and I know that he disobeyed orders.
 I thought unwillingly then that he was flying the white feather [i.e. demonstrating cowardice] ... if you make a statement to that effect and if it was challenged, you would have to substantiate it in writing ...
 The Owner [Scott] unfortunately never kept copies of his orders."

 In the book Beneath the Shadow: Legacy and Longing in the Antarctic, author Justin Gardiner also weighed in on the controversy with Meares.
 Gardiner stated that he believed Meares' negligence in following Scott's orders resulted in a huge part of the failure of the Polar Party returning alive.
 Gardiner believed that Meares' arrival back at base two weeks later than expected despite Scott's orders to travel further south with the dog teams, coupled with Meares' anxiousness about missing the ship home, was one of the reasons for the Polar Party's demise.

+In 2012, Karen May at the Scott Polar Research Institute re-discovered the following facts.
+In 1921, Edward Evans revealed in his book South with Scott that Scott had left the following written orders at Cape Evans dated 20 October 1911, to secure Scott's speedy return from the pole using dogs:

+This order was ultimately not carried out.

+Expedition member Apsley Cherry-Garrard initially omitted mentioning Scott's order in his 1922 book The Worst Journey in the World.
+However, in the 1948 preface to his book, also rediscovered in 2012, he admits to the existence of Scott's order, and explains the order could not have been carried out because insufficient dog food had been laid out (this was Meares's responsibility, being the dog-driver and the recipient of Scott's order) and because one of the base camp team, Atkinson, was too exhausted at the specified time of departure.